1 minutes estimated reading time

 The author obvioiusly goes deeply into the story as a thought experiment with copious side notes explaining either technological developments or why he has made certain decisions.
+The stuff that he incorporated was cutting edge scientific research at the time.
 Whilst I love the anime adaptions, this insight into Shirow’s thinking makes the books invaluable.

-The books seem to have been remarkably prescient about hacking.
+The books seem to have been remarkably prescient about hacking and the risks of technology.
 In previous literature, hackers were generally on the side of good or libertarians.
 In Ghost In The Shell you have cyber warfare and cyber crime similar to our own reality today.
 A crumbling healthcare system, organised crime, private military entities and shadowy state actors.